sass/sass/doc-src/SASS_CHANGELOG.md

 * Many performance optimizations have been made by [thedarkone](http://github.com/thedarkone).

+* Allow selectors to contain extra commas to make them easier to modify.
+  Extra commas will be removed when the selectors are converted to CSS.

 ### Keyword Arguments

 Both mixins and Sass functions now support the ability to pass in keyword arguments.